 4. Raise awareness

 If you are affected by an unwelcome change, you must get your voice heard.
-There are some key ways you can achieve this in a way which gets results for you.
+There are several key ways you can achieve this in a way that yields results for you.
 Don’t get me wrong, it isn’t always possible to stem the tide of change.
 Nor arrange the details of the change in the way you would like.
 You will feel much better if you use some of the communication techniques outlined here.
 Adopting some simple techniques can mean you know you’ve done the best you can in an empowering way.

 1. Own your feelings

-You might feel many different emotions depending on the level of change and the way it impacts you.
+You may experience a range of emotions depending on the level of change and its impact on you.
 Owning your feelings means you don’t blame “management” or the person initiating the change when expressing what you feel.
 Yes, they may not have communicated/considered/managed the change well.
 But here is an opportunity to have your say in an empowered way.
 “I feel really afraid I might lose my job” Is more honest and obviates the need for attacking another.

 2. Talk Adult/Adult

-Eric Berne is the creator of the theory of transactional analysis.
+Eric Berne is the creator of transactional analysis theory.
 He developed the Parent-Adult-Child model, which is a dynamic prevalent in our human interactions.
-Quite often we can unconsciously adopt these roles at work.
+We often unconsciously adopt these roles at work.
 The person in authority becomes either the nurturing or critical parent, and the one subjected to authority can become the child.
 At work, the best dynamic is when we are adult/adults and feel safe to share equal personal power.

 3. Give the benefit of the doubt

-If you haven’t enough information, or you need to understand better the reasons for the change or action, by giving people involved in the change the benefit of the doubt you don’t jump to assumptions.
-This isn’t about the other person, it is to help you navigate the change in a way which doesn’t simply drive you mad.
+If you don’t have enough information, or you need to better understand the reasons for the change or action, by giving people involved in the change the benefit of the doubt, you don’t jump to assumptions.
+This isn’t about the other person; it’s to help you navigate the change in a way that doesn’t simply frustrate you.
 It also helps you maintain an open and kind attitude when finding out the information you need.
 Respect that other people will have a different perspective on whatever is happening.
-Not everyone agrees
+Not everyone agrees.

 4. Be Assertive

-Think about what you want out of your request/communication.
+Consider what you want to achieve with your request/communication.
 Consider how you might respond if you can’t initially get what you want.
 Get your timing right.
-Make sure you are going to be able to have the ear of the person you are asking and use the strategies in points 1, 2 and 3 to get your point across.
-Resist the temptation to want to verbally hit out, accuse or attack.
-Don’t keep quiet, while silently harbouring strong feelings or resentment.
-Don’t vent your frustrations on others in the team, while the leader might be blissfully unaware of how strong you feel.
+Ensure you have the ear of the person you are asking and use the strategies outlined in points 1, 2, and 3 to convey your point effectively.
+Resist the temptation to lash out, accuse, or attack verbally.
+Don’t keep quiet while silently harbouring strong feelings or resentment.
+Don’t vent your frustrations on others in the team, while the leader might be blissfully unaware of how strongly you feel.
 Do practice getting your voice heard.

 5. Refuse to be part of the rumour mill

 We are human.
 Everyone has a different perspective, we all have our hopes, fears and opinions.
-Mostly though we are all great at speculation.
-The problem is at work if you speculate, then it’s like Chinese whispers and suddenly the musings of ourselves and colleagues are taken as fact.
-If you don’t have enough space or time to be able to discuss changes with relevant people to get the answers you want and need, then using all of the strategies above, go state your case.
+Mostly, though, we are all great at speculation.
+The problem is at work, if you speculate, then it’s like Chinese whispers and suddenly the musings of ourselves and colleagues are taken as fact.
+If you don’t have enough space or time to discuss changes with relevant people to get the answers you want and need, then use all the strategies above to state your case.

 This is where the saying “If you aren’t part of the solution, you are part of the problem” comes in.
 Quite simply, don’t get sucked into the temptation of blaming others for what is happening.
 Go and say what you want to happen, and keep an open mind.
 If you still don’t get what you want, then wait for another opportunity to get your point across in a different way.